 You can create your own bath paints by mixing shaving cream and paint.
 Put the mixture into a squirt container or paint pots with paintbrushes.
 We have done shaving cream painting for years outside, but it was so much fun when we decided to bring it into the bath!
 They will love to make their own creations in the tub.
-If your little one has sensitive skin, you could make your own bath paints with cornstarch, a few drops of paint and a little bit of water.
+If your little one has sensitive skin, you could make your own bath paints with corn starch, a few drops of paint and a little bit of water.
 You want to make the consistency so that it is not too runny but also thin enough that you can get it onto the paintbrush.
-(One part cornstarch to half part water is usually a great way to start with this mixture--you will definitely need to rinse well after!)
+(One part corn starch to a half part water is usually a great way to start with this mixture — you will definitely need to rinse well after!)

 Give your children a variety of coloured ice cubes to play with in the bath.
 Let them try to catch them in their hands or another container and watch them melt.
 For added fun, you can make small ice blocks by using a food storage container and freezing objects inside of the water.
-You may need to monitor the temperature of the bath as the ice melts but this activity is sure to create a lot of buzz before bath!
+You may need to monitor the temperature of the bath as the ice melts but this activity is sure to create a lot of buzz before bathing!